CTO

 3) NetworkPolicies (Kubernetes)

-Reduce the ingress and egress surface of the Grafana Pod:
+Reduce ingress and egress surfaces of the Grafana Pod:

 4) Admission Policies (CEL) for workload hygiene

-Block privileged Pods and require digest for images (reducing the risk of vulnerable rollbacks and lateral movement after initial access via Grafana):
+Block privileged Pods and require digest on images (reducing the risk of vulnerable rollbacks and lateral movement after initial access via Grafana):

 5) Grafana secrets and encryption